mbcx3psw/mbcx3psw.github.io/about.md

 ---
-layout: page
+layout: default
-title: About
+Title: About
 permalink: /about/
 ---

-As far as my work history goes I've been involved in the delivery of enterprise software for over 20 years.
-In that time I've worked as a developer, analyst, project manager and product owner.
+I’ve been involved in the delivery of enterprise software for over 20 years.
+In that time I’ve worked as a developer, analyst, project manager and product owner.
+I've experienced different approaches and methodologies over the years as well as encountering lots of indviduals and their differing perspectives on how to work.

-Outside of work I'm interested in open source software and family history amongst other things.
+These articles are my thoughts on how best to work in an enterprise software environment when you're responsible for delivery.